NREL/EnergyPlus/design/FY2021/NFP-ThreeNewSteamSystems.md

 ## Justification for New Feature ##

 Steam heating for hot water loops is common in university campuses and cities like New York.
 Often, steam energy is transferred at the building to a hot water system via a heat exchanger.
-Currently users can make both steam and hot water systems, but cannot link them together.
+Currently, users can make both steam and hot water systems, but cannot link them together.
 This forces modelers to use HW boilers/systems to approximate the steam systems, which isn’t accurate and reduces confidence in the energy model.
-The request for steam to water heat exchanger came from Bractlet.
+The request for a steam to water heat exchanger came from Bractlet.
 There have also been several upvotes on the new feature request from EnergyPlus Github.
-In addition, the current energyplus does not allow to use districtheating and LoadProfile:Plant in a steam loop.
+In addition, the current energyplus does not allow to use of districtheating and LoadProfile:Plant in a steam loop.

 ## E-mail and Conference Call Conclusions ##

 EnergyPlus Technicalities Call on 2/24/2021
-- We only have one phase steam plant fluid modeling.
-There is a lot of room for improvement and basic validation of current steam plant.
+- We only have one phase of steam plant fluid modeling.
+There is a lot of room for improvement and basic validation of the current steam plant.
-- If we are going to add more complexity to remove assumptions, we need new ways to find those value; for example, how do we calculate the quality if we want to remove quality 0 & 1 assumption?
+- If we are going to add more complexity to remove assumptions, we need new ways to find those values; for example, how do we calculate the quality if we want to remove the quality 0 & 1 assumption?
-- New systems could use current assumption for now.
-And if CoolProp is implemented, the steam systems can be renewed with enthalpy-based system.
+- New systems could use the current assumption for now.
+And if CoolProp is implemented, the steam systems can be renewed with an enthalpy-based system.

 EnergyPlus Iteration Call on 2/2/2022
 - Instead of a separate object (PlantLoadProfile:Steam), a few optional input fields for a steam loop should be added to the current object (PlantLoadProfile).